itsektionen/kistan-doc/src/lights/lmixer/scripting.md

 this one and it self.
 An alpha of 0 means keep the layers below, an alpha of 1 means "replace" the layers below with this layer.

-Alpha-data layers inheirt from `layerExt`, thus the information about `layerExt` also applies here.
+Alpha-data layers inherit from `layerExt`, thus the information about `layerExt` also applies here.

 | key    | name   | Optional | Description                                                                                                             |
 | ------ | ------ | -------- | ----------------------------------------------------------------------------------------------------------------------- |